“Ott v. Fred Alger Management Inc., et al, is an interesting case for a variety of reasons,” says Cleveland whistleblower attorney Tom Robenalt.

 The former portfolio manager filed a claim stating she was fired in retaliation for protesting the money manager’s trading policies, which benefited co-workers at her expense, or acted to sabotage her earnings.
-This lawsuit is one of the first filed after financial reforms were brought into being in 2010.
-Its reason for being was to ban companies from getting even with whistleblowers.
+This lawsuit was one of the first to be filed after financial reforms came into effect in 2010 to prevent companies from getting even with whistleblowers.

-The woman who filed a whistleblower’s lawsuit, a former U.S. Army Black Hawk copter pilot, stated that the Chief Executive of the company she worked for brought in a new policy that allowed some fund managers to place trades for their funds, before she was allowed to place hers.
-She was forced to ask permission to make trades.
-The up side of this change of policy was that the other funds did well, but hers did not.
-Frustrated over the state of affairs at work, and regarding the policy as illegal, she filed a formal complaint with the SEC in 2010.
+The plaintiff, a former U.S. Army Black Hawk helicopter pilot, stated that the company’s chief executive officer enacted a policy that allowed some fund managers to place trades for their funds before she was allowed to place hers.
+In fact, she was forced to ask permission to make trades.
+Frustrated, she filed a formal complaint with the SEC in 2010.

-It was not long afterwards that she was on the receiving end of harassment at work, had her bonus drastically chopped and was shuffled out of her position.
-She filed her wrongful dismissal suit in 2011.
-“Perhaps somewhat typically, the company responded that the woman had created the situation and that her performance was deteriorating,” added Robenalt.
-“This is more or less the expected response of a company with something to lose.
-Point the finger of blame at the whistleblower.”
+“Somewhat typically, the company responded that the woman had created the situation herself and her performance was deteriorating,” says Robenalt.
+“This is more or less the expected response of a company with something to lose: Point the finger at the whistleblower.”

 A judge found there was more than enough evidence to prove the company’s new trading policy was illegal and that complaining about it caused her dismissal.